prayash/eventide/TUTORIAL.md

 />
 ```

 Boom. we're done.
 There's an obscene amount of shader math going on behind the scene (pun intended), but you don't need to know any of it.
 That's the beauty of abstraction.
-If you're curious you can always dig into the source files and look at the shader wizardry that's happening.
+If you're curious you can always dig into the source files and look at the shader wizardry that's happening back there.
 It's a world of its own.
 We're pretty much done here.
 Onto the final step...

 ## Deployment
 It's time to deploy.
 The final step is letting it live on someone else's server and not your dev server.
 We'll use the super awesome tool called surge to make this painfully easy.
 First, we need a production build of our app.
 Run `yarn build`.
-The final build will be outputted to the `public/` directory Install surge by running `npm install -g surge`.
-Navigate to the `public` directory and run `surge` on your command line.
-It should prompt you to log in, or create an account.
+It will output final build to the `public/` directory.
+Install surge by running `npm install -g surge`.
+Now run `surge public/` to push the contents of that directory live.
+It should prompt you to log in or create an account and you'll have the choice to change your domain name.
 The rest should be very straightforward, and you will get a URL of your deployed site at the ending prompt.
 That's it.
-I've hosted mine [http://aframe-demo.surge.sh](http://aframe-demo.surge.sh).
+I've hosted mine [http://eventide.surge.sh](http://eventide.surge.sh).

 ## Fin
 I hope you enjoyed this tutorial and you see the power of A-Frame and its capabilities.
 By combining third-party components and cooking up our own, we can create something decent with relative ease.
 Extending all this with React, we're able to manage state efficiently and go crazy with dynamic props.
 We've only scratched the surface, and now it's up to you to explore the rest.
 As 2D content fails to meet the rising demand for immersive content on the web, tools like A-Frame and three.js have come into the limelight.
 The future of WebVR is looking bright.
 Go forth and unleash your creativity, for the browser is an empty 3D canvas and code is your brush.
 If you end up making something cool, please tweet me [@_prayash](http://twitter.com/_prayash) and A-Frame [@aframevr](http://twitter.com/aframevr) so we all can see it too.